dashed-slug/wallets/readme.txt

 Using the built-in coin adapter you can connect to a Bitcoin core full node.

 You can connect to any Bitcoin-like full node that you manage yourself using the *[Bitcoin and Altcoin Wallets: Full Node Multi Coin Adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/full-node-multi-coin-adapter-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq")*.
 This would include coins such as Litecoin, Dogecoin, etc.

+You can connect to any [CryptoNote-based coin](https://cryptonote.org/coins) using the *[Bitcoin and Altcoin Wallets: Monero Coin Adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/monero-coin-adapter-extension/)*.
+This would include coins such as Monero, Bytecoin, DigitalNote, Aeon, Haven, etc.

 Also, if you are OK with using a web wallet service, then you can install the *[CoinPayments adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/coinpayments-adapter-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq)*.
 You then automatically get [all of the coins that platform supports](https://www.coinpayments.net/supported-coins).